piercefreeman/determystic/README.md

 Feedback: Don't use Optional - use A | None
 ```

-This will add a new .deterministic hidden folder in your current project that you can introspect.
+This will add a new .determystic hidden folder in your current project that you can introspect.
 But usually the logic looks pretty good zero-shot (we add internal tests to try to ensure that reasonableness of the validator we just wrote) so we can then run the validation:

 ```bash
 $ uvx determystic validate example_project